dotnet/csharplang/proposals/params-collections.md

 - the candidate is either not generic, or its type arguments are explicitly specified;
 - there is no ambiguity between normal and expanded forms of the candidate that cannot be resolved at compile time.

-In this case, when all the following conditions are met, the result of the invocation is the returned value converted to `dynamic`.
+In this case, result of the invocation matches result of a regular invocation of the single candidate, except in a situation when all the following conditions are met.
+The result is the returned value converted to `dynamic` then.
 - the candidate is not a local function;
 - the candidate returns a value (doesn't have type `void`, doesn't return a `ref`);
 - there is an implicit conversion from result type to `dynamic`;